V-Sekai/godot-http-gltf2-binary/README.md

 `latest.v-sekai-editor-153` implements the DDS image writer `?compatible` flag to stream to VRChat.

-It is recommended that you have fast internet and use https://tailscale.com/kb/1223/funnel for proxying the local network to the internet with transport security.
+You should have fast internet access and use https://tailscale.com/kb/1223/funnel to proxy the local network to the internet with transport security.

 ```bash
 tailscale funnel 8080